Types of Moleculer Runners

 secret123 // Stop password (optional)

 With "tomcat7.exe" and "tomcat7w.exe", MoleculerRunner can run as a Windows Service.
-The easiest way to do this is to copy the Inno Setup script that creates the installer from this directory and modify the required properties (eg. the "ProgramName", "CompanyName" and replace all occurences of "MoleculerJava" with your own short program ID, for example "BackendApp01" (without spaces).
+The easiest way to do this is to copy the Inno Setup script (opens new window) that creates the installer from this directory (opens new window) and modify the required properties (eg. the "ProgramName", "CompanyName" and replace all occurences of "MoleculerJava" with your own short program ID, for example "BackendApp01" (without spaces).

 See the previous section for more information about logger configuration in standalone mode.